enketo/enketo-express/tutorials/37-offline.md

 -   Service Workers may not be available in certain environments, such as a browser's private or incognito mode.
 In those conditions, a user will not be able to access forms offline.

--   As noted above, forms cached prior to an Enketo update will be removed from the cache when the Service Worker is updated.
+-   As noted above, forms cached prior to the current caching behavior will not be available until they are re-added to the cache.

 -   Browsers vary in how long they preserve storage for Service Workers, Cache Storage, and data stored in IndexedDB.
 They also vary in how much storage is allowed for a given site/app.
 Users may also manually clear storage.
 All offline caches should be assumed to be temporary.